-- Be informed of your rights, and all rules and regulations regarding resident conduct and responsibilities during your stay in the facility. - Be offered choices and allowed to make decisions important to you. - Make personal decisions, such as what to wear, when to sleep or how to spend free time. - Receive services with reasonable accommodations for individual needs and preferences. - Participate in the planning of your care and services. - Self-administer medications if clinically appropriate. - Accept or refuse care and treatment. - Manage your own personal finances, or to be kept informed of your finances if you choose to let the facility or someone else manage them for you. - Refuse to perform work or services for the facility. - Choose your attending physician. - Share a room with your spouse if both spouses consent to the arrangement. - Be provided a statement that should you be unable to make your own decisions and be adjudicated incompetent and not be restored to legal capacity, or if a conservator should be appointed for you, these rights and responsibilities shall be exercised by the appointed committee or conservator in a representative capacity. - Be provided a statement at or prior to the time of admission to the facility informing you of your right to make organ, tissue or whole-body donations, and the means by which you may make such a donation.
+- To be informed of your rights, and all rules and regulations regarding resident conduct and responsibilities during your stay in the facility. - To be offered choices and allowed to make decisions important to you. - To make personal decisions, such as what to wear, when to sleep or how to spend free time. - To receive services with reasonable accommodations for individual needs and preferences. - To participate in the planning of your care and services. - To self-administer medications if clinically appropriate. - To accept or refuse care and treatment. - To manage your own personal finances, or to be kept informed of your finances if you choose to let the facility or someone else manage them for you. - To refuse to perform work or services for the facility. - To choose your attending physician. - To share a room with your spouse if both spouses consent to the arrangement. - To be provided a statement that should you be unable to make your own decisions and be adjudicated incompetent and not be restored to legal capacity, or if a conservator should be appointed for you, these rights and responsibilities shall be exercised by the appointed committee or conservator in a representative capacity. - Be provided a statement at or prior to the time of admission to the facility informing you of your right to make organ, tissue or whole-body donations, and the means by which you may make such a donation.